mhemeryck/mhemeryck.github.io/_posts/2021-11-16-modbusbackup.md

 Although this approach has worked fairly well for me, it inherently holds some potential issues.

+# Problem: centralized points of failure

-Firstly, **all connections need to run through home assistant and the MQTT broker**.
+Firstly, on the **software level**, all connections need to run through home assistant and the MQTT broker.
 An advantage of this is that everything is configurable from a centralized place, in software.
-However, this also requires a higher level of reliability on those home assistant and MQTT instances.
+However, this also requires a higher level of reliability on those software instances.
 As an example, initially, doing any updates to this software component was a bit more involved since any downtime here, effectively translated into non-functioning light push buttons.
 Downtime is fortunately a lot less common since I did start using [k3s] for orchestrating the deployment.
 Nevertheless, it is (currently) not possible to run home assistant in an "high availability" (HA) mode.
-HA mode means that multiple home assistant instances can run at the same time, where one instance sits stand-by as a fail-over for the main running instance.
+HA mode means that multiple home assistant instances can run at the same time, where one instance sits idle as a fail-over for the main running instance.

-In addition, **the links between the components all depend on the local network**.
+In addition, on the **network level**, the links between the components all depend on the local network.
 Any downtime at this level of the stack again translates into the non-availability of my light push buttons.

-Recently, I wanted to do some upgrades to the wiring of my central network switch.
-Considering that a basic functionality such as being able to toggle a light would no longer work because of this, prompted me to look for an alternate solution.

-This solution would need to be **more robust** against issues on to the **software** and **network** layers.
+This solution would need to be **more robust** against issues on both **software** and **network** layers.
-At the same time, I would still like to **control the lights from home assistant**.
+At the same time, I would still like to keep **centralized control from home assistant**.

 # Solution: direct link

-I did start to dig around and got some helpful feedback on the unipi forum from this [post on connecting 2 unipi units together].
+I did start digging around and got some helpful feedback on the unipi forum from this [post on connecting 2 unipi units together].

 The first issue of the **dependency on the home assistant instance** could be mitigated by moving the automation logic out of home assistant.
 This would mean that some other component could listen to the input events and do the required actions on the outputs.
-The unipi units could easily run such extra software.
+The unipi units could easily run such extra software themselves.

 The second issue related to the **network layer** could be solved by finding a way to connect to the involved unipi units directly together.
 This post on [unipi connections] provided some inspiration in that respect: the third option details using the RS-485 bus which is available on most unipi units to connect devices together.

 Control from home assistant will still be possible: either the update should come from the toggle of an input button (via the direct connection) or from an MQTT event.
-There should be no issue in having both options at the same time.
+There should be no issue in having both options at the same time.[^1]

 The new architecture now changes into the following:

 ![proposal architecture]

 - inputs / outputs: the edges of the diagram just again show the inputs and output
-- unipi units: 1 unipi unit is drawn for inputs, 1 for outputs
+- unipi units: 1 unipi unit is shown for inputs, 1 for outputs
 - home assistant: state updates on inputs and outputs still come in over MQTT.
 State changes on the outputs can still be pushed using MQTT.
 - MQTT broker: sits between the unipi units and home assistant.